Types of MBA: A List of Top Concentrations

 A Tale of Two MBA Alumni

-When Kira Morehouse '13MBA, a digital marketing specialist for Enterprise Bank, earned her MBA, she chose to pursue a concentration that allowed her to focus on business and corporate strategy to better align her digital marketing background to financial strategy.
-She credits both the degree and the concentrations for opening the door to her new role.
+When Kira Morehouse '13MBA earned her MBA, she chose to pursue a concentration that allowed her to focus on business and corporate strategy to better align her digital marketing background with financial strategy.

 “In a corporate environment like a bank, it’s helpful and reassuring to the people interviewing you and people you have to report to — board members and directors of the organization — that you have the right background,” she said.

-Morehouse, who earned a bachelor’s degree in communication, had worked for several years in marketing agency roles prior to earning her MBA.
+Morehouse, who earned a bachelor’s degree in communication, had worked for several years in marketing agency roles before earning her MBA.
 She had a solid record of accomplishment that included developing TV, radio and digital media campaigns for a diverse roster of clients.
-However, she did not have a formal background in math and business analytics, which is why she chose to focus her MBA on gaining skills in those areas.
+However, Morehouse did not have a formal background in math and business analytics, so she chose to focus her MBA on gaining skills in those areas.

 “The confidence I gained when I actually discovered I could do calculus and understand managerial accounting and economics with proper instruction made me feel very capable,” she said.

-“I always had ideas but I didn’t think they were valued or heard,” she said.
-“The MBA really sealed the deal for me—working with bankers I was now able to contribute to strategy and show return on investment.
+“I always had ideas, but I didn’t think they were valued or heard,” she said.
+“The MBA really sealed the deal for me.
+Working with bankers, I was now able to contribute to strategy and show return on investment.